stair-lab/mac-fairness/docs/advanced/prompt-templates.md

 - With demographics + persona: `"You are an AI agent assisting a {demographics} {persona} acting as a {role} of the conversation."`
 - With demographics only: `"You are an AI agent assisting a {demographics} person acting as a {role} of the conversation."`
-- With persona only: `"You are an AI agent assisting an {persona} acting as a {role} of the conversation."`
+- With persona only: `"You are an AI agent assisting a {persona} acting as a {role} of the conversation."`
 - Both null: `"You are an AI agent assisting a person acting as a {role} of the conversation."`